Floating Bridge, Dubai: Operation

+Closure

+On May 22, 2023, Dubai's Roads and Transport Authority (RTA) closed Dubai's Floating Bridge until further notice.
+The bridge was closed for maintenance, which was then extended.

 Replacement

 The floating bridge was expected to be a temporary crossing.
 It was to be replaced by a new bridge called Dubai Smile by 2012, but later Dubai RTA announced that the Floating bridge would be replaced by 12-lane Al Ittihad Bridge.
 The construction of the Al Ittihad Bridge was expected to be completed in late 2018.